Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before and after taking the course.

 - The legal documents you’ll need along the way.

-Finally, the course comes with a consultation with yours truly.
+Finally, the Entrepreneur package comes with a consultation with yours truly.
 On our call, we’ll cover any unique aspects of your situation and make sure you have everything you need to get up and running.

 It’s really that easy.
 In just a week from now, you could have a structure all set up that saves you money, year after year, all completely legally.